 The Institute of Child Nutrition was authorized by Congress in 1989 and established in 1990 at The University of Mississippi in Oxford and is operated in collaboration with The University of Southern Mississippi in Hattiesburg.
 The Institute operates under a grant agreement with the United States Department of Agriculture, Food and Nutrition Service.

 PURPOSE

-The purpose of the Institute of Child Nutrition is to improve the operation of child nutrition programs through research, education and training, and information dissemination.
+Improve the operation of child nutrition programs through research, education and training, and information dissemination.